John George Haigh: The Acid Bath Murderer

 Posted on 16th July 2021

-John George Haigh was one of a number of notorious serial killers who stalked the bomb cratered streets of post-war London and other cities but unlike the sadist Neville Heath and the necrophiliac John Reginald Christie, Haigh's motivation for murder were always financial.
+John George Haigh was one of several notorious serial killers who stalked the bomb cratered streets of post-war London and other cities but unlike the sadist Neville Heath and the necrophiliac John Reginald Christie, Haigh's motivation for murder were always financial.

 The family home was fenced off from its neighbours and music, radio, books, the playing of games and all other forms of entertainment were banned.
 Not allowed to mix with the other children or participate in sports or any extra-curricular school activity his evenings at home were spent reciting the Bible often in the presence of his parents.
 He was taught that all this was necessary because the world outside was evil and that every misdemeanour, either in deed or thought was known by the Lord even before it was committed.